divyakorey1211-bit/Online-retail-sales-dashboard/README.md

 # 📊 Online Retail Sales Dashboard

-A modern, insight-driven **Power BI dashboard** analyzing multi-year online retail sales performance.
-This project transforms a public retail dataset through light data preparation in Python and deeper modeling inside Power BI to reveal trends in revenue, profitability, customer behavior, and regional performance.

-Every dataset hides a story — this dashboard aims to uncover *who drives profit, which channels matter, and how regions influence growth*.
+This project explores an online retail dataset to uncover the story behind sales performance, customer behavior, and regional profitability.
+The goal wasn’t just to analyze numbers but to understand the patterns that drive business growth.

 ---